joel/reedsy_interview_feed/README.md

 ReedsyInterviewFeed::Models::Book.create({ title: '21 Lessons for the 21st Century', author: author })

 # Follow this author
+Wisper.subscribe(ReedsyInterviewFeed::Listeners::FollowAuthorNotifier.new) do
   ReedsyInterviewFeed::Services::FollowAnAuthor.new(user: user, author: author).call
+end
+# On the first terminal session you can see the books show up on the feed

 # Add another book and star it
 book = ReedsyInterviewFeed::Models::Book.create({ title: 'Alan Turing: The Enigma' })

+Wisper.subscribe(ReedsyInterviewFeed::Listeners::StarBookNotifier.new) do
   ReedsyInterviewFeed::Services::Upvote.new(user: user, book: book).call

-# Get the feed of the user
-feed = ReedsyInterviewFeed::Services::Feed.new(user)
+end

-# Get the title of the following books
+# On the first terminal session you can see the books show up on the feed
-feed.retrieve.map(&:title)
-#=> ["Sapiens", "Homo Deus", "21 Lessons for the 21st Century", "Alan Turing: The Enigma"]
 ```

 ## Development